-Adrienne P. Stephenson serves as Assistant Dean in The Graduate School and Director of the Office of Graduate Fellowships and Awards.
-In this role, she provides ongoing professional development and early career preparedness for graduate students through fellowship advising.
-Dr. Stephenson also serves as the McKnight Doctoral Fellowship Program Liaison and previously served as the FAMU Feeder Program Liaison.
-She plays a critical role in advocating for the overall success of all students with a particular interest in graduate education for those from underrepresented minority groups.
-She is passionate about mentoring, coaching and challenging the next generation of leaders.
+Adrienne P. Stephenson serves as an Associate Dean in The Graduate School, Director of the Office of Graduate Fellowships and Awards, and the University Liaison for the McKnight Doctoral Fellowship Program.
+She provides ongoing professional development and early career preparedness for graduate students through fellowship advising.
+She plays a critical role in advocating for the overall success of all students.
+Dr. Stephenson is passionate about mentoring, coaching and challenging the next generation of leaders.

 Prior to her current appointment, Dr. Stephenson served as STEM Center Director at Tallahassee Community College (TCC) where she managed the NSF FAMU-TCC Bridges to the Baccalaureate in the Biomedical Sciences, Florida Georgia Louis Stokes Alliance for Minority Participation (FGLSAMP) and NSF STEM Star Scholars Programs.
 She also served as a Science Specialist/STEM Coordinator at the Florida Department of Education for several years in the Bureau of Curriculum and Instruction and the Bureau of School Improvement.

 She received her B.A. in Chemistry from Lincoln University in Pennsylvania and a MS and PhD in Pharmacology and Toxicology from Florida A&M University.

 "I have been given this mountain to show others it can be moved.”